 What we do know is that you have options.
 You do not have to go down with the ship!
 Take control of your hair loss, and fight back…

 1. Get tested

 We don’t know a lot about how hair loss passes from generation to generation, but we do know that DHT causes hair loss, and that you can get a DHT test to prevent it.
-I’ll just give you the science straight from healthtestingcenters.com:
+Here’s the science straight right from the horse’s mouth:

 “With the help of the enzyme 5-alpha reductase, testosterone converts to DHT.
 DHT is an androgen, a steroid hormone that plays a role in sexual development, function and health.
 In adults DHT is the primary androgen in the prostate in men and in the hair follicles in men and women.
 The DHT that binds to receptors in scalp follicles is the main culprit in male pattern baldness.”

 This science means that you now have an option that your father and grandfather didn’t have.
 It’s easy to get a DHT test and then talk to your doctor about adjusting hormone levels to prevent further hair loss.
 By lowering the DHT in your body, you increase the likelihood that your hair is going to stay on your head, where it belongs.

 Another way to slow the progression of hair loss — and improve your appearance overall — is to take better care of your current hair.
 Don’t apply gel until your hair is brittle and crunchy, and don’t avoid brushing your bedhead until it’s a tangled mess.
 Instead, start thinking like your female counterparts: wash and condition your hair regularly, and always comb after showering.
 Use hair products that leave your hair soft and flexible, rather than stiff and breakable.

 3. Find a style that works for you